Johor Bahru Prison: Post-2005 uses

 After its relocation in 2005, the prison was opened to the public for an exhibition by the Malaysian Prison Department from 1 September to 15 December 2005.
 The exhibition was meant to raise public awareness of the conditions of life in prison and it included, among other things, a talk by prison staff, a tour of the prison facilities, a video screening, and a demonstration of whipping on a dummy.
 The entry fee was 5 ringgit for adults and 2 ringgit for children.

 The prison was later briefly used by the Royal Malaysian Police as a lockup and ultimately rented out as a space for motivational courses and team-building events, including paintball games.

 As of 2025, the prison has been renamed Kota Jail and transformed into a creative hub hosting pop-up bazaars, art exhibitions, and has a cafe on its premises.
 For a fee of 5 ringgit (for Malaysians) or 15 ringgit (for foreigners), visitors can also take a tour of the prison.

+Transportation

+The prison is accessible by BAS.MY (J10, J11, J13, J15, J20, J22 and J100) Shuttle Z00 bus.